Log concavity of $(1+x)^m (1+ x^k)$

 \Title Log concavity of $(1+x)^m (1+x^k)$

 David Handelman

-Let $m$ and $k \geq 2$ be positive integers.
-We determine necessary and sufficient conditions for the polynomial $P = (1+x)^m(1+x^k)$ to be strongly unimodal (frequently known as {\it log concave\/}; see [S] for an extensive discussion of the combinatorial significance).
-Among the surprises is that the criterion, $m \geq k^2 -3$, is also the criterion for $P$ to be merely unimodal (that is, for $P$ of this form, unimodality implies strong unimodality).
+\Abstract Let $m$ and $k \geq 2$ be positive integers.
+We show that polynomial $P = (1+x)^m(1+x^k)$ is strongly unimodal (frequently known as {\it log concave\/}) if and only if $m \geq k^2 -3$; this is also the criterion for $P$ to be merely unimodal (that is, for $P$ of this form, unimodality implies strong unimodality).{ }In section 2, we investigate an analogous question, concerning the property $\EE$ of functions $f$ analytic on a neighbourhood of the unit circle [H2], and show that the corresponding minimal $m$ is rather surprisingly of order $k^4$.